-There were purchases of \$4,145 of Level 3 investments during the year ended December 31, 2023.
-There were no transfers in or out of Level 3 investments during the year ended December 31, 2023.
+There were purchases of \$8,563 and \$4,145 of Level 3 investments during the years ended December 31, 2024 and 2023, respectively.
+There were no transfers in or out of Level 3 investments during the years ended December 31, 2024 and 2023.

-The following table summarizes the valuation techniques and significant unobservable inputs used for the investments that are categorized in Level 3 of the fair value hierarchy as of December 31, 2023:
+The following table summarizes the valuation techniques and significant unobservable inputs used for the investments that are categorized in Level 3 of the fair value hierarchy as of December 31, 2024:

-Fair Value at December 31, 2023 Valuation Technique Unobservable Inputs Range of Inputs (Weighted Average) Equity securities \$4,145 Transaction cost N/A N/A
+Fair Value at December 31, 2024 Unobservable Inputs Range of Inputs (Weighted Average) Preferred Equity Simple Agreement Future Equity Simple Agreement Future Equity \$ 9,404 3,250 54 Transaction cost Transaction cost Liquidation settlement N/A N/A N/A N/A N/A N/A Private Equity Securities \$ 12,708